alsonick/tags.notnick.io/README.md

 # Lyrics Tags Generator ([tags.notnick.io](https://tags.notnick.io/))

-This is a small utility tool for personal use, but you can also use it if you have a music channel on [YouTube](https://www.youtube.com).
+This is a small utility tool for personal use, but you can also use it if you have a music/lyric channel on [YouTube](https://www.youtube.com).

 ## What to provide